SOLAS-TTRPG/SOLAS/Boons.md

 - **Form of Dread**.
 On your turn, you can spend one **Focus** to change your form into one of pure terror, such as shadowy appearance, elongated limbs, etc, until the end of your next turn.
 When you reduce a creature's heart, it makes a **Mind Check vs Your Strength**.
 If that creature fails, it is petrified and cannot move until your form of dread ends.
 - **Grave Touch**.
 Once per turn, you can change the damage type of a melee attack to Necrotic.

-## Warcaster
-If your **heart** is reduced while you are concentrating on a spell, you may roll a **Constitution** check.
-If you roll more successes than damage that you took, you maintain concentration on the spell.
-Additionally, if you are able to make an attack of opportunity, you can instead use a spell with a range of 1 Tile, with the target being the creature that provoked the opportunity attack.
-You must have and expend the appropriate amount of **Focus** and **Stamina**.

-# Upgraded Boons
-*These boons require you have selected another boon at an earlier level.*

-## Blood Hunter
-*Requires **Ranger's Mark***

-You've learned occult rituals that twist the ways of normal magic to help you track down your targets.
-When you mark a creature, you lose R1 heart, with your blood sacrifice strengthening the bond between you.
-You choose an elemental or celestial damage type for the nature of the bond when you select this boon.

-- **Binding Curse**.
-When you attack a marked creature, they must make a **Strength Check** equal to the damage they recieved.
-If they fail, their speed is reduced to 0 until the end of your next turn.
-- **Crimson Brand**.
-If a marked creature is within melee range of you and attacks you or an ally, you can expend any number of **Focus** points you currently have.
-You roll a number of dice equal to the focus points you expended, the successes being damage to the creature of your mark's type.

-## Combat Inspiration
-*Requires **Bardic Inspiration***

-Instead of giving inspiration on your turn, you can now give it at any point (up to immediately after a roll, which it can be used to improve).
-Additionally, the inspired creature can now use the inspiration die to reduce the damage of an attack.

-## Extra Attack
-*Requires **Barbarous Rage**, **Duelist**, **Martial Arts**, **Paladic Presence**, **Ranger's Mark**, **Rogue Agent**, or **Second Wind***

-On your turn, you can make two attacks with one light or medium weapon (both attacks cost a **Stamina** point).

-## Font of Inspiration
-*Requires **Bardic Inspiration***

-You can give inspiration dice multiple times per rest, equal to your **Constitution**.
-These can be given on different turns, or all on the same turn (provided you have enough stamina to do so).

-## Movement Master
-*Requires **Duelist**, ***Ranger's Mark**, or **Martial Arts***

-You can swim and climb at your normal speed.
-Additionally, you can fall from a number of tiles equal to your **Dexterity** score without taking damage.

 ## Stunning Strike
-*Requires **Martial Arts***

-When you attack a creature with your fists, you can spend a **Focus** point to attempt to stun them.
+When you reduce a creature's heart with a melee weapon, you can spend a **Focus** point to attempt to stun them.
 The creature makes a **Constitution check**, and if they roll fewer successes than the heart that they lost, they cannot spend any **Stamina** or **Focus** until the end of your next turn.

+## Wild Shape
+You gain the ability to take on the form of a creature you have seen before.
+Twice per rest, you may change your form.
+This form may have a total of 4 + your level points in its primary attributes, but you may choose to use your normal **Mind** score instead of the form's.
+You do not wear any armor and are unable to use equipment, but you do gain temporary heart equal to your level.
+When the temporary heart drops to zero (or when you choose), you revert back to your original form.

 ## Zealous Presence
-*Requires **Paladic Presence**, or **Rage***

 By spending one **Focus**, you can give a number of creatures (equal to your level) that can hear you advantage on attack rolls and checks until the start of your next turn.